Hadi Sabzavari

-Hadi Sabzavari (ملا هادی سبزواری) or Hajj Molla Hadi Sabzavari (1797–1873 CE / 1212 - 1289 AH) was an Iranian philosopher, mystic theologian and poet.
+Hadi Sabzavari (ملا هادی سبزواری) or Hajj Molla Hadi Sabzavari (1797–1873 CE / 1212 - 1289 AH) was an Iranian Shia cleric, philosopher, mystic theologian and poet.

 Historical background

 Molla Hadi lived in the Qajar period.
 According to his description, this period was along with descend of Hikmah; he also complained of his period for the sake of lacking knowledge and philosophy.
 This kind of thinking was common among Islamic philosophers.
 There was an intellectual and spiritual turmoil in the Qajar period.
-In fact, in this period, Iranian encountered with new European thought and revival of traditional thinking; also in this period we can see the diverse developments in beliefs like Shaykhism, Babism and Bahá'í and at the same time weakness and disappearance of Shiite.
+In fact, in this period, Iranian encountered with new European thought and revival of traditional thinking; also in this period we can see the diverse developments in beliefs like Kaka'i, Shaykhism, Babism and the Baháʼí Faith and at the same time weakness and disappearance of Shia.

 Molla Hadi is counted as one of the four prominent masters of the Tehran philosophical school, along with Aqa ‘Ali Mudarris, Aqa Muhammad Riza Qumshihi, Mirza Abul Hasan Jelveh.